hlh-restart/rtsx/README.md

 #### KNOWN BUGS:

- - Some configurations experience timeout/reset, but otherwise I/O work correctly.
+ - Some configurations experience timeout/reset during card detection.
+Removing and reinserting the card solve the problem.
+Otherwise I/O work correctly.
  - RTS522A on Lenovo P50s and Lenovo T470p, card detection and read-only switch are reversed.
    To adapt the driver: make -D RTSX_INVERSION.